-The outcome of the interventions must impact on the cost of doing business in terms of reducing either time, costs or complexity.
+The outcome of interventions identified will address the cost of doing business in terms of reducing time, complexity and cost.

-The unit’s Business Helpline provides an easily accessible platform to access valuable information for starting and operating businesses and navigate around red tape obstacles.
-It has dealt with just almost 7000 cases since its inception in 2011, and maintains a resolution rate in excess of its target of 85%.
+Did you know, that the Business Helpline Support service of the Department has assisted with over 9000 cases since its inception in 2011, and maintains a resolution rate in excess of its target of 80%?

 The unit also proactively conducts systematic reviews of proposed new legislation and policy, and comments thereon where necessary and retrospectively, reviews existing legislation and policy as identified in studies and thereafter lobbies for amendment or reform thereof.
 In both instances the reviews are done from the perspective of reducing the administrative burden the legislation or policy imposes on businesses, in order to make it easier to start, operate and grow a business in the Province.
 In many instances, the comments provided by the unit are incorporated in the revised draft legislation (Bills and draft regulations) and policies.
 E.g. The Copyright Amendment Bill.
 The unit was instrumental in lobbying for the amendment of the stringent visa regulations implemented by the Department of Home Affairs in May 2014.